Extra-twisted connected sum G_2-manifolds: Topology

-A stronger invariant $\bar \nu(\varphi) \in \Z$ is introduced in \cite[Definition 1.4]{eta}.
 For extra-twisted connected sums (involving only involutions as in this paper), it can be computed purely in terms of the gluing angle $\thet$ and the configuration angles of the matching (Definition \ref{def:angles}).

 \begin{thm}[{\cite[Corollary 2]{eta}}] Let $(M,\varphi)$ be an extra-twisted connected sum \gtmfd{} as in Construction \ref{constr:xtcs} with gluing angle $\thet$.
 Set $\rho := \pi-2\thet$.
 Then

 where $\alpha^-_1, \ldots, \alpha^-_{19}$ are the configuration angles of the configuration of the \hk rotation used in the construction. \end{thm}